nathanReitinger/cve/readme.md

 3. store the result in a pandas dataframe

 ## Preliminary Results
-This is a simple pandas description of the estimated amount of time between reported and fixed dates (although reported in floats from the description(), these numbers represent days:
+This is a simple pandas description of the estimated amount of time between reported and fixed dates (although reported in floats from the description(), these numbers represent days):

 **count**|**925.000000**
 :-----:|:-----: